Konkuk University: Student life and university events

-Konkuk University has more than 70 student clubs based on social and professional interests.
-At the beginning of the academic year in March, the Student Club Association holds a fair on campus to recruit new members.
+Konkuk University has more than 70 student clubs.

 Foundation Day is an annual ceremony that commemorates Yoo Seok-chang's founding of Konkuk University on May 15, 1946.
 It is held for students, faculty, staff, alumni, parents, and guests.
 Awards are presented to the faculty and staff who have contributed to the university.
 Around the same time, Konkuk University's student association organizes the Ilgam Lake Festival.
 This three-day long event features performances and exhibitions by college departments and student clubs.
 Famous K-pop celebrities are also invited to perform in a concert.

 In late October, colleges and student clubs stage the Fall Art Festival to showcase their academic achievements and artistic talent.
 This three-day long event is organized by the Student Club Association.

 Recent developments

 PRIME Project

-On May 3, Konkuk University announced that it was selected by the Korean government to participate in the Program for Industrial Needs-Matched Education (PRIME).
+On May 3 in 2016, Konkuk University announced that it was selected by the Korean government to participate in the Program for Industrial Needs-Matched Education (PRIME).
 Higher education institutions receive incentives for restructuring and training students to meet the society's needs under the project.
 Of the 75 universities that applied, Konkuk University, Ewha Womans University, Hanyang University's ERICA campus, and 18 other universities were chosen.
 As a result, Konkuk University is expected to receive up to 450 billion won in government funding over three years until 2018.
 More than 15% will be allocated for scholarships, and a significant portion will be used to improve educational programs and build infrastructure.